ralphcajipe/International-Space-Station-Tracker/README.md

 ## Homework: Tinker with my project 🤗🛠

-Take the provided codebase and tinker with it to make it accessible for space enthusiasts.
+Take the provided notebook and tinker with it to make it accessible for space enthusiasts.
 Don't forget the cardinal rule when working with someone elses code:
 "Always leave the code you are editing a little cleaner than you found it".

 ## Helpful Links